 What to Expect

 People.
 A lot of them.
-Roughly 2.5 million people visit the Houston rodeo every year — sometimes multiple times a year — in order to participate in the many attractions.
+Roughly 2.5 million people visit the Houston rodeo every year — sometimes multiple times — in order to participate in the many attractions.

-A rodeo competition takes place before the entertainer takes the stage, typically starting at 6:45 p.m. on weekdays and 3:45 p.m. on the weekends, with concerts beginning two hours later.
+A rodeo competition takes place before the entertainer gets onstage, typically starting at 6:45 p.m. on weekdays and 3:45 p.m. on the weekends, with concerts beginning two hours later.

 Livestock and Horse Shows

-Farmers, ranchers and youth from all over the world come to exhibit their livestock, in order to be judged and bring home the coveted award of Houston Champion.
-And the Houston rodeo has some of the largest horse show events in the world, including "cutting" (where the horse and ride must drive a particular cow away from the herd to the center of the arena), speed events... like barrel racing, and jumping competitions.
+Farmers, ranchers and youth from all over the world come to exhibit their livestock in hopes of bringing home the coveted award of Houston Champion, and the Houston Rodeo has some of the largest horse show events in the world, including "cutting" — where the horse and rider must drive a particular cow away from the herd to the center of the arena — speed events like barrel racing,... and jumping competitions.

 Carnival and Attractions